 This simple preparation method makes it easier to include a variety of vegetables with your meals.
 In the summer, they are great with grilled chicken or fish and quinoa, rice or a baked potato.
 Roasted vegetables are simple, appealing, delicious, filling and nutritious.
 It doesn’t get any better than that!

 Place a piece of aluminum foil on a jelly roll pan or cookie sheet.
-Mist with olive or coconut cooking spray.
+Mist with olive, avocado or coconut cooking spray.
 Choose a good variety of vegetables in season.
 Clean and cut them in uniform sizes.
 Place on the prepared pan and drizzle with olive or avocado oil.
 Sprinkle with salt and pepper.
-With clean hands, mix vegetables together to coat with the oil and seasonings, then shake the pan to make sure they are all in one layer.
 Bake in a 400º oven for 20-30 minutes or until desired consistency is reached.
 Use in recipes or serve as a side dish and enjoy!

-Since we have a large family and everyone likes different vegetables, I roast mine in rows by type.
-This way each person can choose what they like to avoid waste.
-If your family likes whatever you prepare, just mix them together.
-No matter how you serve roasted vegetables, it’s still a healthy choice!
+- Since we have a large family and everyone likes different vegetables, I roast mine in rows by type (see photo above).
+This way each person can choose what they like while avoiding waste!